SVTCyberRangers/stuff/README.md

-﻿# cyberpatriot
+﻿# cyberpatriots 18
-uhhhhh idk stuff for cyberpatriots 2025 👍
+Stuff for cyberpatriots 18 2025 👍